-The last verification was carried out prior to approval of this Report on 5 February 2013.
-All Supervisory Board Members - based on declarations made by each of them - were found to be in possession of the independence criteria pursuant to Article 148, paragraph 3 of the Consolidated Law on Finance.
-With respect to the requirements of the Code, the following 17 Members were determined to be independent: Mario Bertolissi, Luigi Arturo Bianchi, Rosalba Casiraghi, Franco Dalla Sega, Jean-Paul Fitoussi, Pietro Garibaldi, Guido Ghisolfi, Giulio Stefano Lubatti, Marco Mangiagalli, Gianni Marchesini, Fabio Pasquini, Gianluca Ponzellini, Gianguido Sacchi Morsiani, Marco Spadacini, Eugenio Pavarani, Livio Torio and Riccardo Varaldo.
+The last verification was carried out prior to approval of this Report on 25 February 2014.
+All Supervisory Board Members, based on declarations made by each of them and on information already available to the Bank, were found to be in possession of the independence criteria pursuant to Article 148, paragraph 3 of the Consolidated Law on Finance.
+With respect to the requirements of the Code, the following 16 Members were determined to be independent: Mario Bertolissi, Gianluigi Baccolini, Francesco Bianchi, Rosalba Casiraghi, Carlo Corradini, Franco Dalla Sega, Piergiuseppe Dolcini, Jean-Paul Fitoussi, Edoardo Gaffeo, Pietro Garibaldi, Giulio Stefano Lubatti, Marco Mangiagalli, Iacopo Mazzei, Beatrice Ramasco, Marcella Sarale, and Monica Schiraldi.